 So you filled your cereal bowl up too much and now some Lucky Charms are all over the dining room floor.
 Keep on eating what's in your bowl but, in the meantime, open up the Roborock app and click on the "zone" tab at the bottom.
 A small rectangle appears in the middle of the map, which can be dragged to your current location and resized to fit perfectly around the area where some of your cereal now resides.

 You can also clean entire rooms at a time by navigating to the "Room" tab at the bottom and tapping on any number of rooms to clean.
 The Roborock app automatically sections off parts of your house into logical rooms, and Roborock has trained its AI to be able to intelligently identify these spaces with little user intervention.
 After selecting any rooms you want to clean, just hit the clean button at the bottom to initiate the sequence.
-Multiple passes aren't supported in per-room cleans, so you'll need to use the zone cleaning feature if you want the vacuum to hit an area more than once.

 Divide it up

 Once the vacuum has performed a full cleaning of your home, a map will appear and be split into logical rooms.
 While Roborock's software is very good at identifying the boundaries between rooms, sometimes you might want to logically adjust things for easier cleaning in the future.
-My home, for instance, is an open floor plan, and there are no full walls between the foyer, living room, dining room, and the kitchen.
+My home, for instance, is a partial-open floor plan, and there are no full walls between the foyer, living room, dining room, and the kitchen.

 No-go zones, No-mop zones, and walls you can't see